olssongerthel/Kalabalik/README.md

 5. Run Kalabalik: `node server.js`
 6. Go check it out at `http://localhost:3000` in a browser of choice.

-**Optional**: Add username and password to config.js to enable basic authentication.
-If you don’t want to use 3000 as port number you can change that as well in config.js.
+**Optional**: If you don’t want to use 3000 as port number you can change that as well in config.js.
+If you're using IIS Node you should use `process.env.PORT` as port.

 If you want to run Kalabalik on a Windows server, [IIS Node](https://github.com/tjanczuk/iisnode) is recommended as it makes Node.js and Windows work very well together.